 - 14-inch and 16-inch MacBook Pro (from 2021)

 Keep an eye out for ProMotion on more devices in the future.
 The rumour mill reckons other lower-end iPads and MacBooks will eventually get ProMotion.
-Plus, the feature will likely trickle down to the non-Pro iPhone models sooner or later.
+Plus, the feature will likely trickle down to the non-Pro iPhone models sooner or later – though not until the iPhone 16 at least.